lucas11222/lutheme/README.md

 # Lutheme: My dream theme for Blueprint!
+## This extension has some issues with the graphs bcs of the new Blueprint update.
+I cannot fix it as its not my poblem with the code :(
 ## Why did i make this?
 Basicly the issue i had in the normal theme for pterodactyl is that is hard to customize without modding but i wanted a custom theme for my home server.
 Then i got this idea a few months later, but i was scared to code it as i never used php.
 Untill now i had the motivation to finish this.